mallpass/ccfraud-project/README.md

 (certainly not the XGBoost), so swapping between model archetectures was not a problem I encountered while retraining.

 ## TO DOS
-The biggest missing piece is a deployed frontend with a finished UI.
+The biggest missing piece is a finished Frontend UI.
 Eventually it will display prediction results following an upload, show model metrics in a dashboard, and have a demo mode with pre-selected files.
 Links and screenshots of it to come.
 Additionally, since retraining is done locally I will upload screenshots of the MLFlow dashboard as well.